rushikeshpol15/Test/src/READEME.md

 ![App Screenshot](screenshots/signin2.jpg);

 - above is the sign in page which also have validation like email password if user inputed wrong credential the alert pop up will get shown.
+- user,Tech Supporter and admin can login through this page

 ### user home page
 ![App Screenshot](screenshots/user1.jpg);